Rubén Bustos

 America de Cali under 17 soccer team, Fredy Emanuel Bustos, who plays in traveling team in the US named South Miami United F.C., Samuel Bustos, and Santiago Bustos.

 He was part of Cúcuta 2006 Colombian 1st division Championship and helped Cúcuta Deportivo from the Copa Mustang get to the semifinals of the Copa Libertadores 2007.
 He scored the 2 goals by free kicks to help Cúcuta reach the semifinals.
 In July 2007 he signed on loan with Gremio in Brasil.
 After Campeonato Brasileiro 2007, Bustos signed a professional contract with Brazilian team Internacional, main rival of his last team.
 For 2009, Bustos has been contacted to play again back in his country for Millonarios de Bogotá.
 Millonarios' coach Oscar Quintabani and president of Millonarios Juan Carlos Lopez have confirmed the transaction on loan.

 Bustos has moved back to Internacional in 2010, where he is contracted until 2012, but he was dropped to the club's reserves team.
 In July 2011, he moved to his first professional team América de Cali.

-In November 2007, he helped Colombia win both its matches of the 2010 FIFA World Cup qualification (CONMEBOL) versus Venezuela and Argentina by scoring two free kick goals.
+In November 2007, he helped Colombia win both its matches of the 2010 FIFA World Cup qualifiers versus Venezuela and Argentina by scoring two free kick goals.